ecomods/patternscaper/function_specifications.md

 - ggplot object: Plot of the landscape

 **Description:**
+1. Uses ensure_spatraster internally if input is a matrix
-1. Converts input to data frame if it's a raster or matrix
+2. Converts raster to data frame for plotting
-2. Determines unique classes in the landscape
+3. Determines unique classes in the landscape
-3. If color_scale is NULL, automatically selects colors based on number of classes
+4. If color_scale is NULL, automatically selects colors based on number of classes
-4. Creates ggplot with appropriate aesthetics
+5. Creates ggplot with appropriate aesthetics
-5. Applies color scale and formatting
+6. Applies color scale and formatting
-6. Returns the plot object
+7. Returns the plot object

 ### `plot_landscape_list`